deborah-pardoq86q/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clean, maintainable code first.
 Optimize only when necessary, based on data and profiling, not assumptions or hunches."

 In more detail, this quote highlights that over-concern with efficiency early in the development process can lead to complex, hard-to-understand code.
 It's better to write clear, readable, and functional code initially, and then optimize specific parts after identifying bottlenecks through testing and measurement.
 This way, you balance performance with understandability and sustainability.

+# 2024-03-07
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.

+1. Prioritize tasks: When you are working on a project, it is essential to determine which tasks are the most important and which can be completed later.
+By giving priority to the critical tasks first, you can ensure that your project stays on track and meets its deadlines.
+Use task management tools, such as Trello or Asana, to help organize and prioritize your tasks.
+ 2. Plan ahead: Planning is crucial for any project.
+Before starting to code, create a detailed plan that outlines the steps you need to take to complete the project successfully.
+Include deadlines for each step, as well as any dependencies that may impact the overall timeline.
+Planning ahead will prevent you from getting stuck without a clear path forward.
+3. Stay organized: As you work on your code and project files, keep them tidy and organized for easy reference and maintenance.
+Using version control systems, like Git, can help with this by tracking changes and allowing you easily revert to previous versions if needed.
+Additionally, using well-structured code with good comments and documentation can make it easier for you and others to understand and maintain your work.